archmagos/Makers-BNB/README.md

 ## User Stories

-As a property owner
+As a pirates
-I want to multiple properties
+So that I can attract landlubbers
-So that I can attract visitors
+I want to advertise multiple ships